Euro-Global Summit on Advances in Structural Biology and Protein Chemistry

 Tags

-Structural Biology Conferences
+Data Mining in Structural Biology

 Data mining is the process of analyzing large datasets to discover patterns and relationships that can be used to make predictions or inform decision-making.
 In structural biology, data mining is used to extract insights from large collections of structural data, such as protein structures determined by X-ray crystallography or NMR spectroscopy.